Educational Support System: Educational programs up to degree acquisition

 (1) Dissertation guidance by multiple faculty members

-At the time of admission, students can nominate a faculty member who specializes in the area closest to their research theme as their “chief supervisor”.
-The graduate school respects the student’s wishes and has created a support system consisting of a chief supervisor and two “secondary supervisors” (advisors) (three in total).
-The three academic advisors will regularly discuss guidance policies, confirm the progress of your research, and provide detailed guidance according to your achievement stage.
+At the time of admission, students can nominate a faculty member who specializes in the area closest to their research theme as their “chief supervisor.”
+The graduate school respects the students’ wishes and each student is allocated a supervisory team consisting of a chief supervisor and two “secondary supervisors” (advisors) (three in total).
+The three academic advisors will regularly discuss guidance policies, confirm the student’s research progress, and provide detailed guidance according to the student’s achievement stages.

 (2) Project research

-“Project Research” is a course that gives credits for the research activities of graduate students, and credits are awarded based on the evaluation of each graduate student’s achievements in developing and implementing a half-year research plan and summarizing the results.
-There are also those that are recognized for credits by participating in the faculty’s research projects.
-This is a system that fosters an independent research attitude.
+“Project Research” is a course that provides credits for the research activities of graduate students based on the evaluation of each graduate student’s achievements in developing and implementing a half-year research plan and summarizing the results.
+Some are recognized for their contributions to participating in faculty’s research projects.
+This system fosters independent research attitudes.

 (3) Submission of articles to academic journals

-In each of the first and second years, students will receive guidance to have their submitted papers published in academic journals.
+In the first and second years, students will receive advice for submitting their papers to academic journals.

 This allows them to form the building blocks of a dissertation.